Rigid Cystoscopy

 Email Raji.Kooner@svha.org.au or call 02 8382 6980 for a confidential appointment.

-A rigid cytoscopy is an inspection of the bladder with a thin telescope.
+A rigid cystoscopy is an inspection of the bladder with a thin telescope1.

 We insert this telescope in through the penis in males, and the urethra in females, and inspect the bladder.